Uizard Screenshot: Convert screenshots to editable mockups with AI

 The field of computer vision (aka teaching computers how to see) has existed for a long time.
 Initially, though, researchers were just trying to come up with a set of rules; the field really took off around 10 years ago with the use of deep learning.

-With Uizard Screenshot, to turn a screenshot into an editable UI, we deal with a problem called object recognition, where we want to find a bunch of components in a given screenshot (buttons, input fields, icons etc.).
+With screenshot converter, to turn a screenshot into a UI, we deal with a problem called object recognition, where we want to find a bunch of components in a given screenshot (buttons, input fields, icons etc.).
 This is the same problem solved by self-driving cars or tracking algorithms that monitor the health of the coral reef.

 Images with object recognition labels (left to right): self-driving, coral reef, app screenshot